AQingRoad/VRT-3D-VLM/README.md

 - preprocessing utilities for dataset conversion,
 - a supervised training entrypoint,
 - token activation visualization tools for qualitative inspection.

-To keep the repository reusable, environment-specific default paths have been removed or replaced with configurable arguments.

 ## Installation